 Explore one of Europe’s most special corners as you journey through a picture-book land of vineyards, orchards and castles.

-Enjoy discovering the joys of life in the slow lane in this, part-Italian-speaking and part-German-speaking, sun-kissed region.
+Enjoy discovering the joys of life in the slow lane in this part-Italian-speaking, small part-German-speaking, sun-kissed region.
 Journey, from your hotel base near the shores of Italy’s most beautiful lake, on an interesting mix of rail and cableways.
 Visit charming towns and villages that radiate the warmth and sense of well-being created by their idyllic Alpine surroundings, and enjoy some of Italy’s most delicious food and wine along the way.